strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

     && cp cruise-control-metrics-reporter/build/libs/* /opt/kafka/libs/
 ```

-Then build the image:
+Build the image:

 ```bash
 docker build . -t <kafka-image-name>
 ```

-Create a basic Kafka resource, `kafka.yaml`, then specify the Cruise Control metrics reporter in the Kafka `metrics.reporters` config:
+Then create a basic Kafka resource referencing the new Kafka image and specifying the `CruiseControlMetricsReporter` in the Kafka config one of the `metrics.reporters` using the following `kafka.yaml` file:
 ```yaml
 apiVersion: kafka.strimzi.io/v0alpha1
 kind: Kafka